cheris8/cheris8.github.io/_pages/about.md

 classes: wide
 ---

 Hello,
 I am a MS student in Artificial Intelligence at Yonsei University,
-advised py Prof. Jinyoung Yeo in Convei Lab.
+advised by Prof. Jinyoung Yeo in [CONVEI Lab](http://convei.weebly.com).

 I am interested in